photogpt/photogpt-blogs/content/posts/elevate-your-professional-image-how-to-create-a-professional-ai-headshot-in-minutes.md

 ## The PhotoGPT AI Headshot Generator

-Powered by LightX, our AI headshot generator offers a range of features that make it easy to create a professional headshot:
+Powered by PhotoGPT, our AI headshot generator offers a range of features that make it easy to create a professional headshot:

 1. **Pre-made styles**: Choose from a wide variety of pre-made styles, including business professional, casual, and creative.
 2. **Customization**: Upload your own backgrounds, outfits, and accessories to make your headshot truly unique.